vishalbelsare/caolele.github.io/_posts/2017-05-26-amazon-increase-income-1.5-million copy 2.markdown

 tags:   EQT
 ---

 **[Motherbrain](https://eqtgroup.com/motherbrain) is a digital platform that leverages Big Data and Machine Learning to give EQT a unique edge.
 Motherbrain started in 2016 as a platform for EQT Ventures to be truly data-driven in finding the best tech start-ups to invest in.
 Recently, [an academic paper](https://aclanthology.org/2021.emnlp-main.791/) authored by the data science team at Motherbrain has been accepted for publication by the [EMNLP 2021](https://2021.emnlp.org/) main conference.
-The conference is acknowledged as one of the best NLP (Natural Language Processing) academic conferences in the world, with papers previously published from the likes of Google, Facebook and Stanford.**
+The conference is acknowledged as one of the best NLP (Natural Language Processing) academic conferences in the world.**

-## Data and deep learning in private capital
+**Data and deep learning in private capital**

 Investors in financial markets have traditionally relied on personal networks to find the best opportunities.
 While private capital investors still rely heavily on this strategy, investors in public markets have turned their heads towards a more data driven and algorithmic approach that promotes automation, objectiveness, consistency and adaptability.